HZEmpire/HZEmpire.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Hi, I am a Year-4 Undergraduate student in the Department of Computer Science at the [University of Hong Kong](https://www.hku.hk/).
-Currently I served as a Research Assistant working on the COVID-19 analysis & Disease Prevention System project under the supervision of Prof. [Eric Schuldenfrei](https://www.arch.hku.hk/staff/arch/schuldenfrei-eric-h/) and Prof. [Hayden Kwok-Hay So](https://www.eee.hku.hk/~hso/).
-Previously I worked with Prof. [Hengshuang Zhao](https://hszhao.github.io/) on Scene Reconstruction and 3D Vision.
-I am also a member of the [HKU Astar Team](https://innoacademy.engg.hku.hk/robomaster-ai5/) responsible for the Vision Algorithm design.
+Hi, I am a first year Computer Science Master student at the [University of California - San Diego](https://cse.ucsd.edu/).
+I recieved my bachelor's degree in Computer Science from the [University of Hong Kong](https://www.hku.hk/).
+Previously I served as a Research Assistant working on the COVID-19 analysis & Disease Prevention System project under the supervision of Prof. [Eric Schuldenfrei](https://www.arch.hku.hk/staff/arch/schuldenfrei-eric-h/) and Prof. [Hayden Kwok-Hay So](https://www.eee.hku.hk/~hso/).
+I also spend a summer worked with Prof. [Hengshuang Zhao](https://hszhao.github.io/) on a 3D Scene Reconstruction and Segmentation project.
 <br>
-My research interests include Machine Learning, Computer Vision, Data Science, and General Artificial Intelligence.
+My research interests include Machine Learning, Computer Vision, and Reinforcement Learning related topics.
 In addition, I have a strong passion for photography, welcome to visit my <a href="https://hzempire.github.io/PhotoGallery/index.html">Photo Gallery</a>.
 <br>
 <br>
-<b>I'm looking for thesis based MSc / MPhil opportunities in Computer Science.</b> Feel free to contact me if you have any relevant opportunities or suggestions.
+<b>I'm looking for research opportunities in the Machine Learning field.
+And I'm also seeking for 2025 summer industrial internship opportunities in related fields.</b> Feel free to contact me if you have any relevant opportunities or suggestions.

 ## Publications
 <div style="display:inline-block; border:2px; margin:10px;">